* Board member of Veteran Feminists of America

-- Director of the “Pioneer Feminists Project,” which is dedicated to documenting early feminist activists and their exploits
+* Director of the “Pioneer Feminists Project,” which documents early feminist activists and their exploits

 Barbara Love is a board member of Veteran Feminists of America (VFA), a nonprofit organization dedicated to honoring those whom it calls “veterans of the Second Wave of the feminist movement.”
 VFA explains that this “Second Wave” of feminism had its heyday during the Vietnam War and Civil Rights era of the 1960s.
 The “First Wave” was the pre-1920 movement to obtain the right for women to vote, and the “Third Wave” refers to the modern-day feminist movement.